alters-mit/magnebot/doc/manual/magnebot/movement.md

 ActionStatus.success
 ```

+## Resetting the torso

+By default, all wheel motion actions (`move_by`, `move_to`, `turn_by`, and `turn_to`) will reset the Magnebot's torso to its default position and the Magenbot's column to its default rotation before moving.
+In some cases, you might want to keep the Magnebot's  torso at its current position, in which case you can set `set_torso=False`.
+For example: `magnebot.move_by(distance=2, set_torso=False)`.
+The Magnebot's column always resets to its default rotation, regardless of the `set_torso` value.

 ## Tipping over

 While moving or turning, the Magnebot might start to tip over.
 This  can happen if the Magnebot is holding a heavy object, or if its wheels roll over a ramp-like surface, etc. If this happens, the action will  immediately halt and set its status to `ActionStatus.tipping`.